Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Boston College Stats and Trends

-- The Eagles have been underdogs by 6 points or more once this season and covered the spread.
+- The Eagles have been underdogs by 5.5 points or more once this year and covered the spread.

-- Boston College's games this year have hit the over on two of five set point totals (40%).

-- Boston College is 1-1 against the spread and 3-0 overall when the team puts up more than 29.2 points.
+- Boston College is 1-1 against the spread and 3-0 overall in games when it scores more than 29.2 points.

-- Boston College is 1-1 against the spread and 3-0 overall when the team piles up more than 449.3 yards.
+- Boston College is 1-1 against the spread and 3-0 overall when the team picks up over 449.3 yards.

 - The Eagles have eight giveaways this season, while the Cardinals have eight takeaways .